Vehicle registration plates of Singapore: Off-peak vehicles

-Vehicles registered as "Off-peak Vehicles", colloquially known as "weekend cars" or red plate, pay a cheaper annual road tax compared to ordinary private cars, and rebates towards the registration of Certificate of Entitlement (COE) and Additional Registration Fee (ARF) on a new vehicle purchase.
+Vehicles registered as "Off-peak Vehicles", colloquially known as "weekend cars" or red plate, pay a cheaper annual road tax (a discount of up to $500) compared to ordinary private cars, and rebates towards the registration of Certificate of Entitlement (COE) and Additional Registration Fee (ARF) on a new vehicle purchase (rebate of $17,000 which can be offset against the COE and ARF).

 Off-peak vehicles display number plates with white characters on a red background and are held with a tamper seal at the corner, bolted onto the bumper beam frame or the trunk itself.
 They are also not to be confused with the preserved vehicle licence plate format for de-registered vehicles.

 These vehicles are only allowed to run on the roads in Singapore after peak hours (7:00 pm – 7:00 am) on weekdays, and the whole day on Saturday (Revised OPC scheme allows on whole Saturday, non-revised old OPC scheme vehicles must adhered to the old scheme restriction which is 7:00 am – 3:00 pm on Saturday), Sunday and public holidays.
 The restrictions do not apply if the vehicle is not in Singapore and is in Malaysia during restricted hours.

 For owners of off-peak vehicles who wish to drive on weekdays during restricted hours, they are required to buy an e-licence for $20 either online or through major post offices.
 Car owners have up to 24 hours on the following day to purchase the e-licence.
 First-time offenders may be fined up to $5,000 for failing to display a valid day coupon or using an invalid day coupon, and up to $10,000 for using an altered day coupon when their vehicles are used during the restricted hours.

-Off-peak vehicles pay a relatively lower road tax (a discount of up to $500) as compared to other private vehicles, and are also given rebate of $17,000 which can be offset against the COE and ARF.
-Once seen as an alternative for motorists to use on selected days, a majority of people in Singapore do not use off-peak vehicles in today's trends due to its restrictions on day usage.
+Once seen as an alternative for motorists to use at selected times, a majority of people in Singapore do not use off-peak vehicles in today's trends.
+With its restrictions on day usage, along with rising vehicle ownership costs and popularity in point-to-point street hailing taxi services, it has resulted in a gradual decrease overtime, forming a small percentage among private-owned cars.

-Similarly, due to rising vehicle ownership costs as an alternative, they are not beneficial financially beyond COE expiry and COE renewal and for cars above 1600cc.
-Off-peak vehicles are popular among cars below 1600cc due to lower road tax rebates.
+Similarly, they are not beneficial financially and in practicality beyond COE expiry (with COE renewal and for cars above 1600cc) due to its restrictions on usage.

+Off-peak vehicles are usually seen among cars below 1600cc due to lower road tax rebates as a drawing factor.